 - Phobias are characterized by persistent fear and avoidance of objects or situations.

-- Common phobias include public speaking, subways, flying, emetophobia (fear of vomiting) bridges and tunnels, heights, enclosed places, animals, insects, or needles.
+- Common phobias include public speaking, subways, flying, emetophobia (fear of vomiting), claustrophobia (i.e. fear of MRI), bridges and tunnels, heights, enclosed places, animals, insects, or needles.

 Symptoms of phobias include:

 - Intense anxiety when the feared object or situation is encountered,

 - A sense that the fear is excessive or illogical.

 Phobias are treated by teaching individuals effective cognitive and coping tools that help them challenge their fear and avoidance.